idbrii/game-scarebnb/popochui_struggle.md

 * Bug: Sometimes when I create a hotspot, it disappears from the Popochiu > Rooms > Hotspots list.
 I'm not sure when it disappears, but I noticed after I setup the interaction polygon and started editing its script.

 * Would be nice to give pretty names to rooms so you can reference them from script.
 That way it's much easier to rename the room later.
 I could do this with a custom subclass of PopochiuRoom, but feels like a missing piece.
 Instead, I implemented a map function.

+* It's not clear the the project setting "text_speed" is the time between characters.
+I found it very confusing that it only went up to 0.1.
+However, it looks like Godot doesn't yet support setting tooltips on these settings: https://github.com/godotengine/godot-proposals/discussions/8224